allegro/allegro.tech/_posts/2015-11-10-real-time-web-application-with-websockets-and-vert-x.md

 layout: post
 title: Real-time Web Application with Websockets and Vert.x
 author: marcin.warczyglowa
-tags: [tech, java, javascript, vertx, websockets, websocket api, sockjs, real-time application]
+tags: [java, javascript, vertx, websockets, websocket api, sockjs, real-time application]
 ---

 At Allegro, you can sell items at a fixed price (buy now) or at auction.